Joint PhD (Joint Doctorate)

 Holders of a Belgian degree must follow the standard admission procedure (i.e. only approval by faculty needed).

-2. Procedure at central level: drawing up of joint degree contract
+2. Drawing up of joint degree contract

 For the drawing up of the contract, either the student or the supervisor must contact jointPhD@UGent.be.